shivakumar-hassan-lokesh/shivakumar-hassan-lokesh/README.md

 My professional journey includes impactful roles in data analytics and business intelligence, particularly at E-Mech Solutions Pvt.
 Ltd. and TechnoLogics Global Pvt.
 Ltd., where I turned complex data into actionable insights through data visualization, KPI tracking, and customer behavior analysis.
 These experiences strengthened my expertise in Python, SQL, Power BI, and Tableau, enabling me to design efficient data workflows and automated reporting solutions that empowered business teams to make faster, insight-driven decisions.

-Currently, I’m expanding my portfolio through coursework and projects that bridge machine learning operations and generative AI applications.
+I’m currently expanding my portfolio through coursework and projects that bridge Machine Learning Operations (MLOps) and Generative AI applications.

-In my MLOps course, I’m developing PropBot — an intelligent real estate conversation assistant, where I’m learning to design scalable data pipelines, integrate ChromaDB for vector storage, and deploy LLM-driven APIs with Docker and Airflow.
+🏗️ PropBot (MLOps Project): Developing an intelligent real estate conversation assistant, where I’m learning to design scalable data pipelines, integrate ChromaDB for vector storage, and deploy LLM-driven APIs using Docker and Airflow.
-Through Applied Generative AI, I’m learning to design and deploy GenAI and Agentic AI applications with LangChain, Streamlit, and Gradio, while gaining hands-on experience in prompt engineering, RAG, and model fine-tuning across supply chain and healthcare use cases.
+🤖 Applied Generative AI: Exploring how to design and deploy GenAI and Agentic AI applications with LangChain, and Streamlit, while gaining experience in prompt engineering, RAG, and model fine-tuning across supply chain and healthcare domains.

 Beyond my technical career, I’m passionate about fitness and sports, interests that help me maintain a balanced and focused mindset.